 News

-all of which follow the law of the lever.
-Class 1 is perhaps the most familiar.
-Examples of that are a seesaw, a crowbar as well as any time you’ve picked up a stick and placed it on a handy ...
+Class 1 Levers Class 1 is perhaps the most familiar.
+Examples of that are a seesaw, a crowbar as well as any time you’ve picked up a stick and placed it on a handy pivot point to lift something ...

-Common examples of levers you might see around ... and scissors belong to a certain class of levers, called class 1.
+Common examples of levers you might see around you are seesaws, scissors, ... called class 1.
 Class 1 levers usually have a beam that is rigid, long and thin, like a ruler.

 Some results have been hidden because they may be inaccessible to you